 The Company is a mineral exploration and development entity, focused on the selection, acquisition, and exploration of mineral properties.
 Its current focus is to acquire new properties in Guyana prospective for mineralization.
 The Company's financial success will be dependent upon the extent to which it can make discoveries and on the economic viability of any such discoveries.
 The development of such assets may take years to complete and the resulting income, if any, is difficult to determine with any certainty.
-The Company lacks mineral resources and mineral reserves and to date has not produced any revenues.
-The sales value of any mineralization discovered by the Company is largely dependent upon factors beyond the Company's control, such as the market value of the commodities produced.
+To date, the Company has not produced any revenues.
+The sales value of any minerals discovered by the Company is largely dependent upon factors beyond its control, such as the market value of the commodities produced.